getstencil/GoogleWebFonts-FontFamilyPreviewImages/README.md

 seem ideal.

 ### Note
-If you're interested in a hosted version of the screenshot you below (allowing your users to trigger a modal, and the click-event responding with an event that passes in the URL of the `woff2` file), please let me know:
+If you're interested in a hosted version of the screenshot you see below (allowing your users to trigger a modal, and a button-click bubbling up an event that contains the URL of the corresponding `woff2` file), please let me know:
 [onassar@gmail.com](mailto:onassar@gmail.com)

 ### Screenshot of how our app uses the images in this repo: